 Best anime streaming service FAQ

 - What is anime?
-It’s literally the Japanese term for ‘animation’, and refers to a wide range of Japanese-made cartoon TV shows and films for a range of ages.
+It’s literally the Japanese term for ‘animation’, and refers to a wide range of Japanese-made (or influenced) cartoon series and films, for a range of ages.

 - What are the best anime series?
-We’d need a whole other article for that, but we’ve listed some of the most popular anime shows in the description for each platform.
+We’ve listed some of the most popular anime shows in the description for each platform.

 - What does ‘subbed’ mean?
 Subbed, or ‘subtitled’, means you’re hearing the original Japanese voice acting, with English (or otherwise) translations rolling across the screen throughout.